docker/buildx/docs/guides/drivers/kubernetes.md

 For more information on scalability, see the options for [buildx create](https://docs.docker.com/engine/reference/commandline/buildx_create/#driver-opt).

-## Multi-arch builds
+## Multi-platform builds

-The kubernetes buildx driver has support for creating [multi-architecture images](https://docs.docker.com/build/buildx/#build-multi-platform-images), for easily building for multiple platforms at once.
+The kubernetes buildx driver has support for creating [multi-platform images](https://docs.docker.com/build/buildx/multi-platform-images/), for easily building for multiple platforms at once.

 ### QEMU